 This means you're not limited to running your applications on Windows - they also work on macOS and Linux.

-The .NET platform provides Windows Forms and WPF as established Windows desktop development frameworks, while AvaloniaUI and Platform Uno also provide a more modern and future-proof option.
+The .NET platform provides Windows Forms and WPF as established Windows desktop development frameworks, while AvaloniaUI and Platform Uno also provide strong cross-platform options.
+Avalonia 11 is now the best open-source alternative to WPF, with full cross-platform support.

 C# works great for web applications, and has a heap of options to help you build.